IBM/aspera-cli/README.erb.md

 $ aslmcli config id default set files my_files_org
 ```

-At this step, `aslmcli` can be used, but it will require a web based authentication.
-Refer to section [Graphical Interactions](#graphical) to customize the way browser is started.
-For direct browser-less authentication, follow the [JWT](#jwt) section.

-First use:
+### <a name="filesfirst"></a>First Use

+Once client has been registered and option preset created: `aslmcli` can be used:

 ```bash
 $ aslmcli files repo br /
 Current Workspace: Default Workspace (default) empty
 ```

+Note that it requires a web based authentication.
+Refer to section [Graphical Interactions](#graphical) to customize the way browser is started.

+For direct browser-less authentication, follow the [JWT](#jwt) section.

 ### <a name="jwt"></a>Activation of JSON Web Token (JWT) for direct authentication